lab-paper-code/side/README.md

 ### Experiment process

+1. Access the web page through  `server_IP:8080`.

-1. Place the cursor over the query format applied during compilation (__point__ or __trajectory__) at the top right corner of the webpage, and then choose a specific [query method.](#Main-features)
+2. Place the cursor over the query format applied during compilation (__point__ or __trajectory__) at the top right corner of the webpage, and then choose a specific [query method.](#Main-features)

-2. Choose the start and end dates under the time condition and switch the search type from ST to __TS__(ST means STC-index query and TS means TSC-index query).
+3. Choose the start and end dates under the time condition and switch the search type from ST to __TS__(ST means STC-index query and TS means TSC-index query).

-3. Click on the rectangle shape on the map, then drag to set the spatial range as desired.
+4. Click on the rectangle shape on the map, then drag to set the spatial range as desired.

     If you've incorrectly set the rectangle, select the trash can icon, click on the rectangles you want to delete, and press the save button next to the icon to remove them.